Kennedy Agyapong Vs Anas: What The $18m Defamation Loss Means For The Former MPs' Ghana Assets

 • Filing a claim

-• Apply for a summary judgement
+• Applying for a summary judgement

 However, Anas had a similar defamation suit with the firebrand politician which did not end in his favour.

-Anas sued the former Assin Central MP for defamation in Accra and demanded GH¢25 million but the case was dismissed.
+He sued the former Assin Central MP for defamation in Accra and demanded GH¢25 million but the case was dismissed.

 Read also